google-deepmind/neural-processes/README.md

 * [(Attentive) Neural Processes](https://colab.sandbox.google.com/github/deepmind/neural-processes/blob/master/attentive_neural_process.ipynb)

 Colaboratory is a free Jupyter notebook environment provided by Google that requires no setup and runs entirely in the cloud.
-The hosted runtime already includes the following dependencies:
+The hosted runtime already includes the following dependencies, tested on the following versions in brackets:

-*   Numpy
+*   Numpy (1.14.6)
-*   Tensorflow
+*   Tensorflow (1.13.1)
-*   Matplotlib
+*   Matplotlib (2.2.4)

 which are all we need to run the code in this repository.